News Corp's publishing business to initiate stock buyback

-News Corp (NWSA.O) set the distribution ratios for the spinoff of its publishing business and said the spinoff may start buying back stock right away.
+May 24 News Corp set the distribution ratios for the spinoff of its publishing business and said the spinoff may start buying back stock right away.

-The board of the publishing business, which will retain the News Corp name, authorized a $500 million (330 million pounds) stock repurchase program, the company said on Friday.

-The new News Corp will have $2.6 billion in cash when the spinoff is completed at the end of June.
+New News Corp will have $2.6 billion in cash when the spinoff is completed at the end of June..

-The stock repurchase program sheds some light on issues that analysts and investors have regarding the new News Corp's use of cash ahead of a conference where Chairman Rupert Murdoch and CEO Robert Thomson will give more details about the company on May 28.

 The board of the existing News Corp has now formally approved the split-up of the company.
 Current News Corp stakeholders who own four shares of Class A or Class B common stock will receive one share of new News Corp's Class A or Class B common stock.